Trumpetfish Maui Guide: How To Spot This Sneaky Reef Fish While Snorkeling

 They’re not flashy like a parrotfish or famous like a turtle.
 But trumpetfish are one of the coolest “wait, what was that?” sightings on a Maui reef.

-• Snorkeler Tip: Slow down, scan the reef edges, and look for “a stick that’s a little too perfect”
+Snorkeler tip Scan slowly along reef edges and look for “a stick that seems a little too perfect”

 Trumpetfish positioned vertically above coral reef with sea urchin in Maui underwater scene